Record fires follow each other relentlessly, and the country's leaders seem shocked and unable to react.

 Stories from the apocalypse

-An email retired engineer Ian Mitchell sent to friends on New Year's Day from the small community of Gipsy Point, north of the city of Victoria, reads:
+An email that retired engineer Ian Mitchell sent to friends on New Year's Day from the small community of Gipsy Point, north of the city of Victoria, reads:

 "Hello everyone,